PHYS486-S22/PHYS486-S22/ProjectPlan+ReviewTemplates/ProjectOne_PlanReview_Template.md

 ---------
 >Does the outline include all the key steps for this calculation?

->Does the outline provide enough detail on the core calculations that will be performed?
+>Does the outline provide enough detail that you can understand how the core calculations will be performed?

 >In your response, strive to provide constructive feedback on: